 Mortgage Notes: What are They and How to Invest in Them?

-Most people get a loan when buying a house.
+Most people get a loan when buying a house, some may even apply for down payment assistance.
 They make monthly payments on the principal amount, including the interest.
 That’s what you call a real estate or mortgage note.
 But did you know that these notes actually get traded actively behind the scenes?
 Many folks don’t realize that.
 However, if a lender ever sent a letter to you instructing you to address your monthly repayment elsewhere, then chances are another company has bought your mortgage.

 Note that the new owner of the loan can choose to foreclose the real estate when not paid.
 That’s because a mortgage note is secured by the property.
 All the rights associated with it go to the buyer too.